-Gastronomy is the diner’s sense of the world, and Meals Matter, the blog, provides a focus, bringing together books, ideas, debates, news and observations.
+GASTRONOMY is the diner’s sense of the world, and Meals Matter, the blog, provides a focus, through which Michael Symons brings together books, ideas, debates, news and observations.

 For blog essays, hit the Posts & Essays button (sometimes it’s above).
 To keep up with the latest, hit the Follow button (also, sometimes upper-right).

-And to contact Michael Symons, fill in the form:
+And to contact Michael Symons, email firstname.lastname@example.org, or fill in the form: